 A retroactive preregistration is not possible.
 Up until 31 May 2020, short-time work could start immediately with the submission of the preregistration, due to the decision of the Federal Council to abolish the deadline of ten days (prior to the implementation of short-time work) for the preregistration for short-time work benefits.
 However, regarding preregistrations for short-time work benefits, which are submitted as of 1 June 2020, the deadline of ten days after the submission must again be awaited, until the short-time work can start.

 c.
-Apply for compensation by submitting the completed coronavirus-specific form including all the relevant documentation to the unemployment office of your choice.
-The form can be submitted by email, letter post or, in case of the unemployment office of the Canton of Zurich, through an online form.
+Apply for compensation by submitting the completed electronic form (login required) or the coronavirus-specific form including all the relevant documentation to the unemployment office of your choice.
+If an online submission is not possible, the coronavirus-specific form can be handed in by e-mail or letter post.
 Upon submission, it is recommended to consult the website of the chosen unemployment office, because additional forms or documents might be required.
 To ensure that the payments are executed as quickly as possible, the loss of earnings is calculated summarily.
-The loss of earnings corresponds to the reduction of the working hours in relation to the sum of the earnings of all eligible persons and must be substantiated by appropriate documentation such as time sheets, payroll journals etc. Further assistance for the completion of the form can be found in a separate article (available in German and French)
+The loss of earnings corresponds to the reduction of the working hours in relation to the sum of the earnings of all eligible persons and must be substantiated by appropriate documentation such as time sheets, payroll journals etc. Further assistance for the completion of the form can be found in a separate article (available in German and French).
+The summary procedure remains applicable until 31 December 2020.

-Due to an amendment by the Federal Council, the income of interim employment or self-employment does temporarily no longer have to be reported to the employer and be deducted from the short-time work benefits.
+Due to an amendment by the Federal Council, the income of interim employment or self-employment does no longer have to be reported to the employer and be deducted from the short-time work benefits.
+Further, any overtime hours generated outside the short-time working phases are not to be deducted from the reduced working hours.
+Both simplification measures apply until 31 December 2020.

 In order to support businesses facing a liquidity shortage, the Federal Council has ordered that the salaries due may be paid by means of an advance on compensation payments.
 However, the details of such an advance are not yet determined.
 Businesses, which require an advance on compensation, should contact their chosen unemployment office.